"This girl is an icon:" Mzansi woman mimics little girl's dance move, SA wowed

 Woman shows off new groove dance moves

-A TikTok video posted by @kayymontshii on the video platform shows the little white girl breaking it down on the dance floor as she danced in the trees surrounded by many people.
-As she was dancing, @kayymontshii was imitating her every move.
+A TikTok video posted by @kayymontshii on the video platform shows the little white girl breaking it down on the dance floor as she danced surrounded by many people.
+The woman who reposted the video, @kayymontshii , imitated the little girl's every move.

 Taking to TikTok, @kayymontshii captioned her post saying: